 The Italian program at St Martin's is well and truly alive and thriving.
-In 2020 the Italian program is being offered to the Year One students right through to the Year 6 students.
+The Italian program is being offered to Preps students right through to the Year 6 students.

 The St Martin's community is blessed to have such a diverse community of families from countries around the world and I believe it's extremely important to celebrate this as it gives students a sense of pride and identity.
 A presto….